Anania Shirakatsi: Geographical

 The Armenian Geography—as it is alternatively known—has been especially important for research into the history and geography of Greater Armenia, the Caucasus (Georgia and Caucasian Albania) and the Sasanian Empire, which are all described in detail.
-The territories are described before the Arab invasions and conquests.
 The information on Armenia is not found elsewhere in historical sources, as it is the only known Armenian geographical work prior to the 13th century.
+Cowe described it as "the only one of its kind in Armenia until the introduction of modern cartography in the seventeenth century."
+Christina Maranci described it as the "earliest surviving description of the entire known world in the Armenian language."

 The Ashkharhatsuyts has survived in long and short recensions.
 According to the scholarly consensus, the long recension was the original.
 For the description of Europe, North Africa and Asia (all the known world from Spain to China), it largely uses Greek sources, namely the now lost geography of Pappus of Alexandria (4th century), which in turn, is based on the Geography of Ptolemy (2nd century).
 According to Hewsen, it is the "last work based on ancient geographical knowledge written before the Renaissance."
+Edmond Schütz called it an "outstanding work of medieval sciences, a rich post-Ptolemaid heredity."

 It was one of the earliest secular Armenian works to be published (in 1668 by Voskan Yerevantsi).
 It has been translated into four languages: English, Latin (both 1736), French (1819), and Russian (1877).
 In 1877, Kerovbe Patkanian first attributed it to Anania as the most probable author.